ShubhangiKumbhar28/Sign-Language-Detection-Using-YOLOv5/README.md

 # Sign-Language-Detection-Using-YOLOv5

-This project aims to detect sign language gestures using YOLOv5.
+This project developed using YOLOv5 and aims to detect sign language gestures .
+I collected sign language images, annotated them with labelImg, and trained a model.
+Download the best.pt model to experience  sign language detection.
+Use the provided script (python run.py) for live camera testing and test the model's ability to identify specific sign language classes ('Hello','Yes','No','Thanks','Sorry','IloveYou','Please').

 Follow the steps below to set up and run the project.

 Step 1: Capture Images